ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - replaced strdup with elektraStrDup (for C99 compatibility) *(Markus Raab)*
 - You can now remove the basename of a key via the C++ API by calling `key.delBaseName()`. *(René Schwaiger)*
+- The function `elektraArrayGetNextKey` now uses `NULL` instead of the empty string as init value for the returned key. *(René Schwaiger)*

 - <<TODO>>